top of page

 President and CEO

-Dr. Paul Whisnant is the founder and CEO of International Servants.
-Born in the United States, Paul lived for many years in the jungles of Central America, where he served as a missionary and witnessed poverty first-hand.
+Dr. Paul Whisnant is your missionary and Pastor in Belize, and the founder and CEO of International Servants.
+Born in the United States, Paul lived for many years in the jungles of Belize, Central America, where he served as a missionary and witnessed poverty first-hand.

 Paul is driven by his love for Jesus and desire to help children living in poverty.
 He has started or helped build 54 Churches.
 His own experience with poverty, hunger, malaria and dengue has led him to start a feeding program for hungry children and medical clinics for the poor.